earlephilhower/arduino-pico/docs/fs.rst

     c2.setCSPin(12);
     SDFS.setConfig(c2);

+    FatFSConfig c3;
+    c3.setUseFTL(false); // Directly access flash memory
+    c3.setDirEntries(256); // We need 256 root directory entries on a format() c3.setFATCopies(1); // Only 1 FAT to save 4K of space and extra writes FatFS.setConfig(c3);
+    FatFS.format(); // Format using these settings, erasing everything

 This method allows you to configure the parameters of a filesystem before mounting.
 All filesystems have their own ``*Config`` (i.e.
 ``SDFSConfig`` or ``LittleFSConfig`` with their custom set of options.
 All filesystems allow explicitly enabling/disabling formatting when mounts fail.
 If you do not call this ``setConfig`` method before perforing ``begin()``, you will get the filesystem's default behavior and configuration.
-By default, LittleFS will autoformat the filesystem if it cannot mount it, while SDFS will not.
+By default, LittleFS and FatFS will autoformat the filesystem if it cannot mount it, while SDFS will not.
+FatFS will also use the built-in FTL to support 512 byte sectors and higher write lifetime.

 begin
 ~~~~~